 Gross Negligence or Misconduct: In this case, the driver may be aware of road conditions and traffic laws, but – often because of alcohol use – isn’t capable of operating their vehicle safely.

 If you drive in the Austin area, be careful behind the wheel and help keep Austin’s roads safe.
-However, if you do become involved in an accident, contact Terry & Kelly, PLLC at 512-910-2000 to arrange a free consultation and case evaluation.
+However, if you do become involved in an accident, contact TK Injury Lawyers at 512-910-2000 to arrange a free consultation and case evaluation.
 We fight hard for our clients and will not stop until you obtain the justice you deserve.